-The directors believe that the future success of the company, together with any threat to its ability to meet its obligations under its intra-group borrowings, is dependent on the continued ability of Formula 1 to successfully exploit the commercial rights to the Championship and its events.
+The directors believe that the future success of the company, together with any threat to its ability to meet its obligations is dependent on the continued ability of Formula 1 to successfully exploit the commercial rights to the FIA Formula One World Championship ("the Championship") and its events.
 In that regard the directors highlight certain arrangements to which the company's subsidiaries are parties, and which indirectly support the position of the company.
-The directors believe the effect of the ongoing arrangements will be to allow the company to continue to meet its obligations as they fall due.
+The directors believe the effect of the ongoing arrangements will allow the company to continue to meet its obligations as they fall due.

-In 2001 SLEC, a fellow Group company, entered into and funded a series of agreements, the counterparties to which were itself, other Group companies and the FIA, and under which the FIA continues to provide regulatory services and one of the Group companies, FOWC, became the CRH to the Championship for a period of 100 years commencing from 1 January 2011.
+In 2001 SLEC, a fellow Group company, entered into and funded a series of agreements, the counterparties to which were itself, other Group companies and the FIA, and under which the FIA continues to provide regulatory services and one of the Group companies, FOWC, became the Commercial Rights Holder ("CRH") to the Championship for a period of 100 years commencing from 1 January 2011.